-- at T0 you start the upload request AND also start searching for the the volatile dir name.
+- T0 you start the upload request AND you also start searching for the the volatile dir name.
 You have 1M possibilities, we managed to send 16-17K RPS, so you can easily brute-force 500-700K in ~30 seconds, that’s a 50% chance, works great.
 We didn’t queue 1M requests, due to some issues with Turbo Intruder.

 After we guess the name of the directory we will request test.php, which will write a permanent shell in the parent directory.
 Here’s a screenshot from Turbo Intruder with the guessed directory name:

-The second race condition
+The second race condition in the file upload

 By making test.php to execute for ~30 seconds in order to guess the directory name, we have created a second race condition.
-We now don’t know exactly when test.php will be written on the CMS filesystem, but it will obviously be, after it has finished it’s own execution on the remote server (sleep time + a few more milliseconds).
-In practice this means that if we guessed the directory name in the 10th second we will have to queue another 500K-1M requests in turbo intruder and this will have to cover all the time interval until test.php gets written to the file system.
+We don’t know exactly when test.php will be written on the CMS filesystem, but it will obviously be after it has finished it’s own execution on the remote server (sleep time + a few more milliseconds).
+In practice this means that if we guess the directory name in the 10th second we will have to queue another 500K-1M requests in turbo intruder and this will have to cover all the time interval until test.php gets written to the file system.
 Worst case scenario, you have to send enough requests for another 30 seconds.